header

 The pair of babies were found in an old Christmas gift box.
 With them were identical matching suits of clothing.

-Old cigar boxes were "treasure" boxes for children and have yielded many doll treasures.
+Old cigar boxes were "treasure" boxes for children and had yielded many doll treasures.

 Interested in early Kewpie and Betty Boop type dolls?...Click here!